Brown University has over 1,200 surveillance cameras. Why that wasn’t enough to capture video of the shooting suspect

 “It is impossible to cross (or even approach) Brown University without being surveilled,” he added.
 “I encourage you to try.”

-The extent of that surveillance coverage is now under scrutiny amid the ongoing search for a gunman who killed two students and wounded nine others last Saturday before disappearing from the scene.
+The extent of that surveillance coverage is now under scrutiny after a gunman killed two students and wounded nine others last Saturday before disappearing from the scene.

 Law enforcement has released a series of videos from nearby homes and vehicles showing what the FBI has called an “unknown suspect,” but none of those appeared to come from Brown’s own surveillance cameras or from the building where the shooting took place.
 The shortage of visuals has led to sharp questions about surveillance at Brown.